-Appropriate support and training will be given to new supervisors and all appointees new to supervision are encouraged to use the extensive online materials on the Oxford Learning Institute's Research Supervision Website https://online.learning.ox.ac.uk/
+Appropriate support and training will be given to new supervisors and all appointees new to supervision are required to undertake the online supervision course developed by the Division in association with the CTL (Centre for Teaching and Learning).

-For members of academic staff in their first period of office, departments will appoint an adviser who will, amongst his/her other duties, provide advice, support, and guidance on teaching, and supervision of research students.
+For members of academic staff in their initial period of office, departments will appoint a Mentorwho will, amongst his/her other duties, provide advice, support, and guidance on teaching, and supervision of research students.
 New academic staff will also have access to general support and advice from the Director(s) of Graduate Studies in their department/faculty.
 The supervision record of a new member of academic staff is included in the review prior to appointment to retiring age, and a high standard of supervision is expected.